 If you are planning a more extreme bike-packing tour, when you go off the beaten path onto extreme trails such as heavy snow, desert, or swamps, a fat bike is what is most appropriate for this kind of extreme adventure.
 Fat bikes were first released in 1986 and were designed to ride over the Sahara Desert.
 They gained popularity via the Iditarod Frozen Late race in Alaska These bikes are characterized by huge and extremely grippy tires, which will allow more flotation than other bikes, and will prevent sinking into softer terrains.

-However keep in mind that this bike is very heavy, and it will take more dynamic effort to reach speed, it will be able to make you explore hidden beaches and remote areas that no other bike would be able to reach.
+However keep in mind that a fat bike is very heavy, and it will take more dynamic effort to reach speed, it will be able to make you explore hidden beaches and remote areas that no other bike would be able to reach.
 These heavy-duty bikes are particularly performative for this extreme kind of adventure, however, in flatter and asphalted terrains, they will hold you back.

 Distance & Trip Length of Your Trip